sarguru1981/Coffee_Xpress_Backend/README.md

 The initial part implemented focuses on designing the project structure and setting up the basic routing for the Coffee Xpress app backend.

 For more detailed documentation, see the [Project Structure](./Readme/ProjectStructure.md).

+### Main.go
+The main function serves as the core orchestrator of the Coffee Xpress backend application, responsible for configuring the server, defining routes, and handling incoming HTTP requests.
+It reads the port number from the environment variable or defaults to port 8000, initializes a Gin router with logging middleware, and sets up routes for user management, product handling, menu management, favorites, order history, cart items, and payment processing.
+Authentication middleware ensures secure access to protected routes.
+Finally, the server starts listening on the specified port, ready to handle requests from the Coffee Xpress frontend client.

+### Database
+The database package establishes a connection to the MongoDB database for the Coffee Xpress backend application.

+For more detailed documentation on the logic, see the [Database](./Readme/Database.md).

+### Routes
+The routes folder contains the router configuration for handling incoming HTTP requests.
+This is where the routes for various endpoints are defined and mapped to their respective controller functions.